 Child Concussions and Traumatic Brain Injuries (TBI)

 Breakstone, White & Gluck and our Project KidSafe campaign are committed to helping children and families protect against concussions and traumatic brain injuries.
-By learning to recognize potential symptoms and taking simple precautions such as wearing a bike helmet, you can help protect your children and teach them essential steps to protect themselves.
+Your child's brain is going to take them through life and is critical to their health and well-being.
+By learning to take essential precautions and recognize potential symptoms, you can help your children and teach them how to protect themselves.

 Types of Traumatic Brain Injuries (TBI)